mayadata-io/culture/job-roles/lead-engineer.md

 - Make sure required trainings happened with support team.
 - Make sure dev/E2E teams have enough time in their tasks by empowering support team in solving user/customer issues.
 - Avoid any escalations from customers with timely and apt response.
-- Being active and leading few interested feature areas in other related opensource projects.
+- Being active and leading few interested feature areas in other related open-source projects.